Francis Collings

 At the BBC he presented on the BBC News channel, and on BBC World News.
 He also presented on BBC One news bulletins as well as BBC Breakfast.

-He has covered events both sporting and political, including football World cups, Olympics, Paralympics, and Wimbledon Tennis.
-He has also reported on court cases at Royal Courts of Justice in London.
+As a BBC News sports reporter, he covered sporting events including football World Cups, Olympics, Paralympics, and Wimbledon Tennis.
+He has also covered political events and reported on court cases at Royal Courts of Justice in London.

 Prior to the BBC he worked for Talk Radio UK, Independent Radio News, Radio TV Hong Kong, LBC, the BBC World Service and BBC Radios 1, 2, 4 and 5.
 He has also written articles for the national press in the United Kingdom including the Scotsman, the Guardian and the London Evening Standard.

+For TRT World he covered a variety of stories.

+Key assignments

+In 2016, while Collings was reporting live on TRT World from Kilis, Turkey, a missile fired by Islamic State militants exploded into a building directly behind him.

-He's lived and worked in ten countries including Belize, Germany, Cyprus, Spain, Syria and Turkey.
+He has lived and worked in ten countries including Belize, Germany, Cyprus, Spain, Syria and Turkey.
 And was based in Damascus, studying Arabic and Middle East politics, when the Syrian civil war began in 2011.

-He is now the Europe correspondent for TRT World covering a variety of news stories.

-Ranging in subject matter from the Syrian conflict, Brexit, French and German elections, NATO conferences, and the drugs trade between North Africa and Spain.